 Kentucky Law Journal Blog, 107 Ky.
 L.J.
 Online, January 19, 2019

 Ameena joined Stites & Harbison after participating in the firm's summer associate program in 2019.
 Prior to law school, she conducted research on the psychology of juror decision-making and was an intern at the Fayette County Commonwealth’s Attorney’s Office.
-During law school she served as an Articles Editor for the Kentucky Law Journal and was a law clerk at law firm in Lexington, Kentucky.
+During law school she served as an Articles Editor for the Kentucky Law Journal and was a law clerk at a law firm in Lexington, Kentucky.
 Outside of practicing law, Ameena enjoys cooking, touring historic homes, and supporting University of Kentucky sports.

 LOUISVILLE, Ky.—Stites & Harbison, PLLC announces the addition of three attorneys to the firm.
 Megan Barker joins the Lexington, Ky., office while Caitlyn Barnes and Ameena Khan join the Louisville, Ky., office.
 All are admitted to practice in Kentucky.